Stochastic normalizing flows as non-equilibrium transformations: Application in lattice field theory

 \subsection{Scaling with the volume}

 It is interesting to investigate the effects of an increase in the spatial volume of the lattice: heuristically, the target distribution becomes more sharply peaked and thus a better training and/or a more expressive flow are needed in order to reach the same effectiveness in sampling $p(\phi)$.
-Before looking at the results, we stress that the number of training steps is always equal to $10^4$ for all architectures and volumes investigated in this work.
+Before looking at the results, we remind that the number of training steps for SNFs with CNNs is equal to $10^4$ for all the volumes investigated in this work.

 For what concerns purely stochastic evolutions, a simple strategy allowing to sample larger volumes as effectively as smaller ones consists in increasing the number of Monte~Carlo updates of the protocol.
 Intuitively, the corresponding transformation becomes closer and closer to a reversible one, i.e. a transformation in which every intermediate point is (almost) at equilibrium.
 This can be seen in fig.~\ref{fig:ESS_vol}, where for all volumes the effective sample size grows with $\nsb$.